Cooper Union speech: Summary

 Lincoln's speech has three major parts, each building towards his conclusion.
 The first part concerns the founders and the legal positions they supported on the question of slavery in the territories.
 The second part is addressed to the voters of the Southern states by clarifying the issues between Republicans and Democrats.
 He rebukes claims made by the Democrats that they are "conservative", arguing instead that the Republicans' position on slavery is in fact the "conservative" policy, as Lincoln claims it coincides with the views of the American founding fathers, who he said opposed slavery.
 By supporting slavery, Lincoln claims that the Democrats are in opposition to the teachings of the founding fathers and "reject, and scout, and spit upon that old policy, and insist upon substituting something new."
 The final section is addressed to Republicans.

 In the first section, in response to a statement by Illinois Democrat Stephen A. Douglas, Lincoln asks rhetorically, "What is the frame of government under which we live?"
 He answers that it "must be: 'The Constitution of the United States.'"
 From there, he begins his reasoning on why the federal government can regulate slavery in the federal territories (but not states), especially resting on the character of the founders, and how they thought of slavery:

 In the second part, in which he uses the prosopopoeia of a mock debate between Republicans and the South, Lincoln denies that Republicans are a "sectional" party, representing only the North and helping to incite slave rebellions.
 He rebukes the Southern Democrats' accusation that Republicans helped John Brown by saying, "John Brown was no Republican; and you have failed to implicate a single Republican in his Harper's Ferry enterprise."
 He addressed the single-mindedness of the Southern Democrats:

 He also tried to show that the Southern Democrats' demand to secede from the Union if a Republican were to be elected president was like armed robbery: "the threat of destruction to the Union, to extort my vote, can scarcely be distinguished in principle" from that of a robber.But you will not abide the election of a Republican president!
 In that supposed event, You say, you will destroy the Union; and then, you say, the great crime of having destroyed it will be upon us!
-That is cool.
 A highwayman holds a pistol to my ear, and mutters through his teeth, "Stand and deliver, or I shall kill you, and then you will be a murderer!"The third section, addressed to fellow Republicans, encourages level-headed thinking and cool actions, doing "nothing through passion and ill temper":

 Lincoln states that the only thing that will convince the Southerners is to "cease to call slavery wrong, and join them in calling it right", supporting all their runaway slave laws and the expansion of slavery.
 He ends by saying that Republicans, if they cannot end slavery where it exists, must fight through their votes to prevent its expansion.
 He ends with a call to duty: